Rheumatoid Arthritis: Symptoms, Diagnosis & Treatment Options

 Acetaminophen (brand name: Tylenol and others) is useful for minor pain.
 It has a place both in the early stages of disease when beginning DMARD treatment, and regularly in the later stages of the disease.

-Most people can take acetaminophen without serious side effects as long as they do not exceed the recommended dose (maximum of 3 to 4 grams in 24 hours).
+Most people can take acetaminophen without serious side effects as long as they do not exceed the recommended dose (maximum of 3,000 to 4,000 milligrams in 24 hours).
 Alcohol consumption should be reduced to avoid liver toxicity, which is also a side of many DMARDs.
 It can help to reduce mild pain but does not help with inflammation or swelling.

 Non Steroidal Anti-Inflammatory Drugs (NSAIDs)